 This gap in confidence and perceived ability between men and women begins while in school.
 Of the girls who scored between 90% to 100% correctly on mathematics quizzes, only about half responded as believing they have a “mathematics brain.”
 In contrast, 60% of boys who scored between 0% and 30% on the same quizzes reported an equal level of confidence in having a “mathematics brain.”
 The irony is that, of the students we studied, girls performed better than boys overall.

-As students – girls especially – attend mathematics tuition sessions, their confidence in their ability rises and continues to increase the more online tutoring they receive.
+As students – girls especially – attend online maths tuition sessions, their confidence in their ability rises and continues to increase the more online tutoring and targeted maths intervention they receive.
 Additionally, the confidence gap between boys and girls receiving mathematics tuition is much smaller than those solely studying mathematics in class.
 And the more sessions the students receive, the smaller the gap.

 While their belief in their own mathematics abilities increases with experience, female students are still confronting the troubling theory that part of the reason girls may feel less confident in mathematics – and within STEM fields in general – is due to a lack of visibility of prominent women working in tech, engineering, and other relevant occupations.
 In an article for Forbes.com, General Manager of Publishing for Xbox, Shannon Loftis, laments the seemingly happenstance nature of her entering the STEM field: “I wish I had more awareness of my female predecessors prior to entering college.
 I feel like I stumbled into the [STEM] field.
 I can’t imagine this ‘lucky streak’ is common as a path to a career in STEM.”